 Post-traumatic stress disorder (PTSD) is a condition that is caused by a reaction to extreme stressors that posed the threat of death or extreme injury.
 Post-traumatic stressors can include military combat, war, sexual assault, car accidents, natural disasters, terrorism, or domestic violence.
-Those who suffer from PTSD can be a survivor or witness to these stressors and have a belief that they were going to die or their life was in danger.
+Those who suffer from PTSD can be survivors or witnesses to these stressors and have a belief that they were going to die or their life was in danger.

 While it is normal to have a fearful or distressing reaction to these types of events, those with PTSD experience the aftermath of chronic anxiety, flashbacks, and/or nightmares that can last months or years after the traumatic event.

 People with post-traumatic stress disorder are at a greater risk of co-occurring illnesses such as depression, substance abuse, or other anxiety disorders.

-Posttraumatic Stress Disorder is a mental disorder that can develop in people who have experienced or witnessed extremely stressful events, including military combat, sexual assault, war crimes, natural disasters, car accidents, terrorist attacks, among others.
+Posttraumatic Stress Disorder is a mental disorder that can develop in people who have experienced or witnessed extremely stressful events, including military combat, sexual assault, war crimes, natural disasters, car accidents, and terrorist attacks, among others.

 Those with PTSD continue to reexperience the traumatic event in the form of nightmares, flashbacks, or rumination long after the event has ended, usually months or years.
 The persistent thoughts of the event can cause sadness, anger, and depression, as well as hypervigilance and anxiety.
 Those struggling with symptoms may avoid certain places or people who remind them of the event and may have extreme reactions to sounds or other sensory experiences that trigger symptoms, such as a loud noise, certain smells associated with the traumatic event, or fear of crowded spaces.

-Additional symptoms may include survivor’s guilt, shame, isolation, and feeling of emptiness, disconnection with others whom they believe don’t understand their distress, anger, mistrust of others, and difficulty expressing emotions.
+Additional symptoms may include survivor’s guilt, shame, isolation, feelings of emptiness, disconnection with others whom they believe don’t understand their distress, anger, mistrust of others, and difficulty expressing emotions.
 Those struggling with PTSD may also go through a cyclical process of reexperiencing, avoiding, and numbing, which may include substance abuse.